 Address: 24 Rue Monge, 75005 Paris, France

-With a Wi-fi code of “cheesecake”, you know what you’re getting yourself in for at Coffee Spoune.
-Although Folks and Sparrows is a popular cafe also located on the same road, Coffee Spoune is often a quieter, more enjoyable place to get work done.
-Make sure you have cash, though, as they don’t accept cards.
+With a Wi-Fi code of “cheesecake”, you know what you’re getting yourself in for at Coffee Spoune.
+It’s a quiet, enjoyable place to get work done, but make sure you have cash, as they don’t accept cards.

 Special Interest: Expect a cute little panda image on your drink, depending on your choice of beverage!

-Food: Coffee Spoune offer a great spread of continental European breakfasts, with breads, croissants, eggs, fruit, juice and, of course, coffee.
+Food: Coffee Spoune offers a great spread of continental European breakfasts, with breads, croissants, eggs, fruit, juice and, of course, coffee.

 - Monday – Friday: 8am – 6pm

 - Saturday – Sunday: 10am – 6pm

 This spot only just made it onto the list, due to the expensive yet unappetizing drinks on offer.
 We included it simply because the decor is unrivaled in the city.